 How to remove dog hair from a car

-It's inevitable that your dog will find his way into your car at some point for vet appointments, trips to the park, or simply car rides, and if they tend to shed, well, they will surely leave their mark.
+It's inevitable that your dog will find his or her way into your car at some point for vet appointments, trips to the park, or simply car rides, and if they tend to shed, well, they will surely leave their mark.
 The easiest way to remove dog hair from your car (or any other upholstered surfaces, really) is with a cordless or handheld vacuum.
 Opt for models that have mini-motorized tools designed specifically for covering smaller spaces and delicate fabrics.
 Swap in a crevice tool to get into edges and cracks where hair and other messes may have accumulated.

 If you have any lingering strands try smoothing a rubber glove across the seats or creating static with a ballon to get hair to cling.
 Good ole' duct tape is a fine hack while dragging a squeegee blade yields very satisfying results.